vsoch/askci/paper/paper.md

 ## The AskCI Community

-AskCI Server is branded alongside the discourse server ask.ci [@askci] as the two can serve different needs for the same community.
+AskCI Server is branded alongside the discourse server [@discourse] ask.ci [@askci] as the two can serve different needs for the same community.
 However, the two serve distinct use cases.
 While the discourse ask.ci [@askci] is akin to a discussion based forum where concepts might appear on many topics scattered across the site, AskCI Server [@askci-server] provides a single article for each concept.
 While the discourse ask.ci [@askci] is intended to provide support forums for individual centers (categories called "locales"), AskCI Server acts more like a wiki with articles for meta- or super- concepts such as a container technologies, job managers, or software projects.
 In fact, there is a logical progression for high quality bits of content from the ask.ci discourse site to wind up on the AskCI Server, and a [webhook](#webhooks) is set up to enable this process.